 Figure 2: ATSSS simplified control and data planes between UE and UPF for an ATSSS capable CN and UE

-More in details, Policy and Charging Configuration (PCC) rules generated by the ATSSS-enabled Policy Control Function (PCF) for each Service Data Flow (SDF) type are translated by the ATSSS-enabled Session Management Function (SMF) both into N4 rules for the UPF and ATSSS rules for the Access and Mobility Management Function (AMF).
-ATSSS rules are organized into a set of UE Route Selection Policy (URSP) rules sent by the ATSSS-enabled AMF to the UE via NAS (N1).
+More in details, Policy and Charging Configuration (PCC) rules generated by the ATSSS-enabled Policy Control Function (PCF) for each Service Data Flow (SDF) type are translated by the ATSSS-enabled Session Management Function (SMF) both into N4 rules for the UPF including together with routing and QoS information (FAR, PDR, etc.) also dedicated Multi Access Rules (MAR) and ATSSS rules delivered via the Access and Mobility Management Function (AMF) to the UE, together with the UE Route Selection Policy (URSP) rules via NAS (N1).

 The ATSSS functions in the UE are in charge of managing the uplink traffic (from UE to DN), while the ATSSS functions in the UPF are in charge of managing the downlink traffic, by enabling a combination of MPTCP (higher layer) and/or lower layer multi-link technology, called in general ATSSS-LL.